ruxsara/advice-app/README.md

-# Motivate yourself! 😎 Just hit the button and get your daily advice .
+# Motivate yourself! 😎 Just hit the button to get your daily advice!

 # How to set up?
 Just clone and "npm i"